 - keeping records about you and our correspondence with you as well as your current and past insurance policies and history of insurance claims.
 This is so that we can appropriately and effectively manage our relationship with you as well as satisfy any legal and regulatory obligations we may have to keep such records.

-- collect personal information about you from databases as described in this notice and from publically available sources (such as social media and networking sites);
+- collect personal information about you from databases as described in this notice and from publically available sources (such as the open electoral register and social media and networking sites);

 - check your personal information against databases including databases showing no claims discount entitlement and driving licence records;